eclipse-kura/kura/_posts/builtin/2017-10-14-activemq-artemis-broker-service.md

   - **Enabled** - (Required) - Enables the broker instance
   - **Broker XML** - Broker XML configuration.
 An empty broker configuration will disable the broker.
-  - **Required protocols** - A comma seperated list of all required protocol factories (e.g. AMQP or MQTT)
+  - **Required protocols** - A comma separated list of all required protocol factories (e.g. AMQP or MQTT)
   - **User configuration** - (Required) - User configuration in the format: ```user=password|role1,role2,...```
   - **Default user name** - The name of the default user